 Annual costs have been estimated to be approximately $1,000, but that can vary depending on the size of the structure, which adds up to around $35,000 over the pool’s 35-year lifespan.

-“Most pools come with automatic pool cleaners and filtration/sterilisation devices, so maintenance is minimal,” Ogden says.
+“Most pools come with automatic pool cleaners and filtration/sterilisation devices, so maintenance is minimal,” Ogden said.

 “Most pools would be expected to last 35 years, or more, before needing any upgrade,” Ogden says.